Tucson Water Quality at a Glance

 Infrastructure Modernization

-• Distribution System Expansion: Ongoing construction of CAP delivery pipelines to suburban areas including Oro Valley, Marana, and Sahuarita to reduce groundwater dependence and improve system resilience.
+- Distribution System Expansion: Ongoing construction extending CAP delivery infrastructure to suburban communities including Oro Valley, Marana, and Sahuarita, reducing reliance on groundwater and improving system resilience as aquifer contamination issues persist.

-• Smart Water Management: Implementation of advanced monitoring systems, automated meter infrastructure, and real-time quality monitoring throughout the distribution network to optimize efficiency and detect issues quickly.
+- Smart Water Management: Advanced monitoring systems, automated meter infrastructure, and real-time quality sensors deployed throughout the distribution network enable rapid detection of quality events and system optimisation.

 Customer Protection Initiatives

-Tucson Water maintains one of the most comprehensive water conservation programs in the United States, helping customers reduce consumption through rebates, education, and innovative rate structures.
-The utility provides extensive resources including water quality reports, conservation assistance programs, and emergency response systems.
-Tucson’s leadership in water efficiency has positioned the community to better weather Colorado River shortages and climate challenges, with per capita water use dropping 37% since 1996.
-The utility’s proactive approach to emerging contaminants like PFAS, combined with substantial federal funding for treatment upgrades, demonstrates its commitment to protecting public health while ensuring long-term water security in one of America’s most water-challenged regions.
+Tucson Water maintains one of the most comprehensive water conservation programmes in the United States, helping customers reduce consumption through rebates, education, and tiered rate structures.
+The utility’s Contaminants of Emerging Concern (CEC) Sentry Programme monitors over 150 unregulated compounds annually — far exceeding federal requirements — and publishes detailed results each June.
+Per capita water use has fallen around 37% since 1996.
+The utility’s proactive approach to legacy TCE contamination and emerging PFAS concerns, backed by substantial federal and state funding, demonstrates its commitment to protecting public health while maintaining long-term water security in one of America’s most water-challenged regions.
+Residents can also track any active boil water notices affecting the Tucson area in real time.

 Recommendations for Tucson Residents